How to install and configure Open Distro Elasticsearch using docker compose and update the authentication settings

 Open Distro Elasticsearch

-Opendistro for Elasticsearch is forked from the ELastic Stack project with additional features like Security, Alerting, SQL, Performance Analyser and Index Management without any cost.
+Opendistro for Elasticsearch is forked from the Elastic Stack project with additional features like Security, Alerting, SQL, Performance Analyser and Index Management without any cost.

 If you are interested in watching the video.
-Here is the youtube video on the step by step procedure for the same.
+Here is the YouTube video on the same step by step procedure outlined below.

-Procedure –
+Procedure

 Step1: Make sure docker daemon service is running and docker-compose installed